ATLjay27/Networking-Homelab/README.md

     ### VLANs and Switching

     -When trying to SSH into switch from PC, I got an error due to the switch running the older SSH servers that Windows does not support/use.
 I had to ask Claude, and it ultimately gave me a long command to use when SSH into the switch.

+    ### VMware Virtualization and Networking

+    -Learned how to install and perform the initial configuration of OPNsense as a virtual firewall/router.
+    -Learned how VMware virtual network adapters map to different types of network connectivity.
+    -Learned the difference between Bridged, NAT, and Host-only networking in VMware.
+    -Learned how to separate a virtual firewall’s WAN and LAN interfaces.
+    -Learned how to configure a static IPv4 address and subnet on an OPNsense interface.
+    -Learned how to access and manage OPNsense through its WebGUI.
+    -Learned how to create and assign VLAN interfaces in OPNsense.
+    -Learned that VLAN IDs and automatically generated interface/device names are separate concepts.
+    -Learned how to assign Layer 3 gateway addresses to VLAN interfaces.
+    -Learned how VLANs can be placed into separate IPv4 subnets for network segmentation.
+    -Learned how to configure Kea DHCPv4 for multiple VLANs.
+    -Learned how to create separate DHCP scopes for different subnets.
+    -Learned the relationship between a VLAN, subnet, default gateway, and DHCP scope.
+    -Learned that multiple VLANs can share a physical/virtual connection through 802.1Q trunking rather than requiring one interface per VLAN.
+    -Learned how virtual networking concepts translate to real-world enterprise network architecture.
+    -Gained practical experience troubleshooting VMware virtual hardware, memory allocation, storage devices, and virtual networking.
+    -Reinforced CCNA concepts by implementing them in an actual virtualized environment rather than only using Packet Tracer.
+    -Learned that network troubleshooting often requires separating the problem into layers instead of assuming the network configuration is the cause.